Skip to main content

 Details on the sampling structures and sizes for our Americas Mintel Reports consumer research panels and other location-specifics.

-This article will give you an overview of location-specific sampling structures and sampling sizes from consumer research done for Mintel Reports in the North and Latin American regions.
+This article will give you an overview of current location-specific sampling structures and sampling sizes from consumer research done for Mintel Reports in the North and Latin American regions.
 It also has information on additional local specifics where applicable.

 Find more information on our research methods in this article and learn about our analysis techniques in this article.